-Narragansett Housing Authority is a Public Housing Agency in Narragansett, Rhode Island that participates in the Section 8 Housing Choice Voucher (HCV), and Public Housing programs.
+Narragansett Housing Authority is a Public Housing Agency that participates in the Section 8 Housing Choice Voucher (HCV), and Public Housing programs.

 Narragansett Housing Authority serves Narragansett.